 Transitional relief does not apply to the Business Rates Supplement levied by the Greater London Authority (GLA) for commercial properties with a rateable value exceeding £75,000.

-The “threshold” set by the government to be applied, depends upon the rateable value of the for the property concerned, as described below and further referenced in “Table 1 – Business Rates Increase Limits”.
+The government’s “threshold”, depends on the rateable value of the for the property, This is described below and further referenced in Table 1 – Business Rates Increase Limits.

-- A small property size is a 2023 rateable value of less than or equal to £28,000 in London.
+- Asmall property size is a 2023 rateable value of less than or equal to £28,000 in London.

 - A medium property size is a 2023 rateable value of more than £28,000 and less than £100,000 in London.